Pulisic back as US loses 3-0 at England; no goal for Rooney

 "I think as we move along, as this program moves along, as players around him get settled and allow him maybe more freedom as a central guy, that's probably a place that would make sense," Sarachan said.

+U.S. center backs John Brooks and Matt Miazga had trouble closing down England, a World Cup semifinalist, and the Americans dropped to three wins, four losses and four ties under Sarachan going into his likely finale, against Italy on Tuesday at Genk, Belgium.

+Rooney, who joined Major League Soccer's D.C.
+United in July, made his 120th international appearance, the most among England outfield players.
+The best chance for the 33-year-old striker was in stoppage time, when his low shot was saved by Guzan to the frustration of a crowd of 68,155.
+Rooney finished with an England record 53 goals.

-After a giveaway by Pulisic, England went ahead in the 25th minute when Dele Alli took the ball into the corner and passed to Lingard the top of the penalty area.
-Lingard took a touch as Miazga failed to close him down, then lofted the ball to the far corner over Guzan's outstretched arm
+England went ahead in the 25th minute when Dele Alli took the ball into the corner and passed to Lingard the top of the penalty area.
+Lingard took a touch as Miazga failed to close him down, then lofted the ball to the far corner over Guzan's outstretched arm.

 Wilson dribbled into the penalty area in the 27th at Brooks and Miazga.
 The ball bounded out to Jadon Sancho, who passed to an unrushing Alexander-Arnold.
 Brooks failed to challenge him and Alexander-Arnold beat Guzan to the far post from with an angled shot from 10 yards.